 Always quote your receiver and transmitter model number, serial number, and software revision number when requesting product support.
-They can be found as follows.
+They can be found as follows: (for reference only).

-Model & Serial Number
+1 Model & Serial Number

-Software Revision Number: On both receiver and transmitter, the software revision number is displayed on the LCD during the startup sequence or found in the "About" section of the user menu.
+Software Revision Number: On both receiver and transmitter, the software revision number is displayed on the LCD during the startup sequence if the default start screen is used.
+It can also be found in the "About" section of the user menu.

-Receivers with the SD option installed will show this icon label on the blade where it meets the yellow upper housing.
+Receivers with the SD option installed will show this icon label on the blade where it meets the yellow upper